clawfur/clawfur..github.io/about-me.md

 title: About me
 ---

-My name is `wildfeen` aka Feen.
-My fursona is still a work-in-progress but assume it's a canine of some sort.
+My name is `feenfox` aka Feen.
+My fursona is still a work-in-progress but ~~assume it's a canine of some sort~~ nope it's a fox.

 The goal for this blog is simply to learn more about blogging and improve my writing.